yoshi-1224/CTF-practices/Off_By_One.md

 ```
 python -c 'print "abcdefg123456789\n\x01" ' | /home/obo/obo
 ```
-Note that we have get a help from Python because we want to pass integer (or hex) 1, not 1 as ASCII character.
+Note that we have get to execute the program this way using Python because we want to pass integer (or hex) 1, not 1 as ASCII character.

 -------------2--------------